Trekking duration: 22 days

 Day 16: Today is a very strenuous cumbersome day crossing the basic Bhanjyang (Bagar La) (5200m).
 It is also one of the most fascinating parts of the trek as we cross the watershed of the main Himalayan dry Tibetan plateaus.
 Following the river, the path turns north ups the valley side and climbs steeply to the pass; which is marked by a chorten and the usual prayer standards.

 The views to the east and north are now completely contrasted to those of the previous two weeks trekking.
 The mountain looks orange and brown stretching out towards the north.
 The pass is often windy and the descent is party rapid to the river below and our camp (4650m).
 The trail to Shey and Saldang follows the tracks made by Yaks that have made the journey south over the centuries back in the history of Dolpo.
 At this point we are only three hours from the village of Shey.

-DAY 23: We take the flight to Nepalgunj, for an afternoon's rest before flying on to Kathmandu on the following day.
+Day 23: We take the flight to Nepalgunja for an afternoon & some rest before flying on to Kathmandu on the following day.
 The views from Phokshumdo Lake to the Annapurna ranges are famous throughout Nepal.

 2 Persons, Per Person USD 4000

 3-5 Person, Per Person USD 3500